 I want to start off my mentioning that Skip has suffered from IBD (Inflammatory Bowel Disease) since he was two years old.
 In addition to that, Skip has severe reactions to vaccines.
 Skip and his brother, Trace, came to me when they were approximately six weeks old.
 Genetics must play a role with vaccine reactions because I almost lost Trace too from his vaccinations.
 Other than the IBD and the vaccine problems, Skip has led a very happy and healthy life.
 Skip is one who LOVES attention from not only his parents, but anyone and everyone who comes to visit.
 Skip also loves to antagonize the dogs by flicking his tail right in front of them and patting at them.

-for Skip's illness:
+Timeline for Skip’s illness:

 July 11th: Skip was promptly admitted into the hospital.
 Diagnoses not given.
 Fluids and antibiotics administered.
 By morning Skip was completely jaundice.